For safe, non-toxic carpet, both natural and synthetic fiber options can be a healthy choice.

 What to Look for in a Carpet:

-- A fiber that is not treated with toxic chemical treatments – wool and other natural fibers like sisal and jute.
+- A fiber that is not treated with toxic chemical treatments – wool and other organic fibers like sisal and jute are the best option.

 - Undyed wool without pesticides is in theory the purest option, but it does have a strong natural odor from the wool oils.